-When storing tomatoes never put the in the refrigerate; this will deaden the flavor and give the tomato a mealy texture.
+When storing tomatoes never put the in the refrigerator; this will deaden the flavor and give the tomato a mealy texture.
 Most tomatoes will last for about a week if stored at room temperature upside down on the counter, out of direct sunlight.

 HOW TO PREPARE

-When preparing tomatoes be sure to wash them in cold water before use.
-Slice tomatoes vertically for salads and sandwiches to prevent the juice and seeds spilling out.
+When preparing tomatoes to be sure to wash them in cold water before use.
+Slice tomatoes vertically for salads and sandwiches to prevent the juice and seeds from spilling out.
 For stuffed tomatoes, cut them horizontally to remove the seeds and juice.
 If you want to peel your tomatoes, mark an X on the bottom of each one and place them in boiling water for about 20 seconds.
 Remove the tomatoes with a slotted spoon, then plunge them into cold water.
 The skins should come off easily.

 WHAT’S YOUR FAV?